maximilianh/crisporPaper/README.md

         Input are offtargets.tsv
         = SUPPL FIGURE S2: venn diagram of EMX1 VEGFA off-target overlaps.
         Also creates SUPPL FILES 2 (EMX) and 3 (VEGFA) with the details of the overlaps.
+        (tabCat commands in log.txt)

-plotGuideMismatchCount.py: Creates out/specScoreMMComp.pdf
+plotSpecScoreChange.py: Creates out/specScoreMMComp.pdf
         = SUPPL FIGURE S3.
-        Input are out/offtargetsFilt.tsv and the files in crisporOfftargets/, cropitOfftargets/ and mitOfftargets/.
+        Input are out/annotFiltOfftargets.tsv and the files in crisporOfftargets/, cropitOfftargets/ and mitOfftargets/.

 plotMismatchFraction.py : creates a plot off-target strength versus mismatch count
         = FIGURE 1
         Input: out/offtargetsFilt.tsv and the files in crisporOfftargets/
         Output: out/out/mismatchFraction-all.pdf
+        With the argument "supp", shows only the two Tsai outliers in the plot.

 plotRoc.py: create ROC plot
         = FIGURE 2
         Input: the files in crisporOfftargets, mitOfftargets and cropitOfftargets
         Output: out/roc.pdf
+        With the argument "supp", it adds a dataset "with two outliers" to the ROC plot (question by referee)

 compareOfftargetTools.py:
         Creates a table with MIT versus CRispor versus CassOffFinder.